-For Rebeka, menopause is the beginning of motherhood, not the end.
-Her new daughter is perfect; Rebeka sculpted her that way.
+For Rebeka, menopause isn’t the end of motherhood, but the beginning.
+Her new daughter is perfect down to every cotton-thread hair and river-stone eye.
+Rebeka sculpted her that way.
 The townsfolk are mad to think Mud-Child will murder them all during the next thunderstorm.
 Rebeka will not give her up.
-But the rest of the world sees a monster when they look at Mud-Child – and a potential profit.
-When Mud-Child is snatched and sold into military slavery, Rebeka will do anything to get her back.
+But the rest of the world doesn’t care what an old woman wants.
+Mud-Child is snatched and sold into military slavery.
+Mud-Child is the first person Rebeka’s cared about since her twin died and her beloved left her for a man.
+Now she’ll do anything to get her child back.

 For Mud-Child, waking up was simple.
 One minute, she was clay.
 The next, she could feel, move and love.
 She doesn’t want to be a soldier, especially since they treat her like furniture.
 She wants to go home.
 Or she did, before she found it out it could mean a death-sentence for Rebeka.
 Now she’s on the run from everybody.
 Even her mother.

 For Bren, it was just a job.
 Monster-tender.
 Sounded simple.
 He didn’t count on one monster being able to think and write.
 Or a strange man offering Bren his heart’s desire—the removal of his life-long curse.
 All Bren has to do is take a new master and turn a blind eye.
 But Bren has always prided himself on doing his job.
 On being a good man.
 If he accepts the offer, a little clay girl and her mother will die.
 A nation will fall.
 And if that happens, Bren might as well admit he’s nothing more than his curse.